Battle of Adamclisi

 The Battle of Adamclisi was a major clash during the Dacian Wars, fought in the winter of 101 to 102 between the Roman Empire and the Dacians near Adamclisi, in modern Romania.

 Background

-After the victory of Second Battle of Tapae, Emperor Trajan decided to wait until spring to continue his offensive on Sarmizegetusa, the capital of Dacia.
+After the victory of Third Battle of Tapae, Emperor Trajan decided to wait until spring to continue his offensive on Sarmizegetusa, the capital of Dacia.
 The Dacian king Decebalus benefited from this, and made out a plan along with the neighboring allied tribes of the Roxolans and Bastarnae, to attack south of the Danube, in the Roman province of Moesia, in an attempt to force the Romans to leave their positions in the mountains near Sarmizegetusa.

 Battle

 The Dacian army, together with the Roxolani and the Bastarnae, crossed the frozen Danube but, because the weather was not cold enough, the ice broke under their weight, causing many to die in the frozen water.

 Trajan moved his army from the mountains, following the Dacians into Moesia.
 A first battle was fought at night somewhere near the town of Nicopolis, a battle with few casualties on either side and with no crucial result.
 However, as the Romans received reinforcements, they were able to corner the Dacio-Sarmatian army.

 The decisive battle was fought at Adamclisi, a difficult battle for both the Dacians and the Romans.
 Even though the outcome of the battle was a decisive Roman victory, both sides suffered very heavy casualties.